Early menopause and lymphoma

 Your doctor can discuss treatment to help lower the risk of these conditions developing.

-Unfortunately, there are no treatments that can reliably reduce the risk of developing early menopause.
+There are no treatments that can reliably reduce the risk of early menopause.
 One treatment being researched is gonadotrophin-releasing hormone (GnRH).
-This might protect the ovaries from the effects of cancer treatments, but more research is needed.
+However, the evidence at the moment is that it is not of value in women with lymphoma.

 Can I get pregnant if I develop early menopause?